17+ Top Things to Do in Cozumel, Unmissable Tours + Useful Tips

 I particularly like the first part of the coast for swimming, as there are some beach clubs where you can spend the day.
 I will talk about them later in this post.

-Otherwise, most of the coast, it’s rocky which means that the water is clearer and there is more underwater life.
+Otherwise, most of the coast is rocky, meaning the water is clearer and there is more underwater life.

 Cozumel aerial view beach club